Playa de Las Canteras: Situation

 The isthmus of Guanarteme in 1879.

-Las Canteras extends on the western side of the isthmus of Guanarteme, once a tongue of dunes and sands that joined the mountains of the peninsula of La Isleta, located to the northeast, with the rest of the island of Gran Canaria.
+Playa de Las Canteras extends along the western side of the Isthmus of Guanarteme, a former strip of dunes and sand that connected the mountains of the La Isleta peninsula, to the northeast, with the rest of Gran Canaria.
 The beach is the longest of the existing ones in the city.
-It is oriented to the northwest, in what is known as the arch or bay of El Confital, and extends from the foothills of La Isleta to just before the mouth of the ravine of Tamaraceite, for just over three long kilometers of fine golden sand.
+It is the longest beach in Las Palmas de Gran Canaria.
+Oriented to the northwest, it lies within the bay known as El Confital and stretches for just over three kilometres of fine golden sand, from the foothills of La Isleta to near the mouth of the Tamaraceite ravine.

-Along most of this length, the beach is sheltered from the Atlantic currents by a natural bar of sandstone and reefs, which is popularly known as "La Barra" and can be reached by swimming from the shore.
-On the inner side of the coast, runs the "Paseo de Las Canteras", a pedestrian walkway that runs parallel to the entire beach from the vicinity of the Alfredo Kraus Auditorium to the area known as "La Puntilla" and from there, in extension, until you reach the vicinity of the Playa del Confital, a place that some years ago was only frequented by surfers and bodyboarders, where it generates what many consider to be the best right-hand wave in Europe.
+For most of its length, the beach is sheltered from Atlantic currents by a natural sandstone reef popularly known as “La Barra,” which runs parallel to the shore and can be reached by swimming from the beach.
+Along the inland edge of the coast runs the Paseo de Las Canteras, a pedestrian promenade extending parallel to the beach from the vicinity of the Alfredo Kraus Auditorium to the area known as La Puntilla, and continuing towards the surroundings of Playa del Confital.
+The latter area has traditionally been frequented by surfers and bodyboarders and is known for producing a notable right-hand wave.

-Playa de Las Canteras comprises three areas that correspond to the arcs and inflections that it makes on the nearshore.
-Each of them has certain morphological characteristics.
+Playa de Las Canteras comprises three sections corresponding to the arcs and curves formed along its shoreline, each with distinct morphological characteristics.

+Arco norte (Northern arch)

 View of Las Canteras from La Puntilla, northern arch.